Colorful Hamilton cycles in random graphs: Proof of Theorem

-\item For each $\s+1\leq i\leq r$, execute the restricted rotation-extension algorithm to ensure that for all $Q\in\cQ$, the current path either contains $Q$ or is vertex disjoint from $Q$.
-In this way, create a Hamilton path $H_i$ of color $i$.
+\item For each $i=1,2$, execute the rotation-extension algorithm on $G_{r,i}$ to find an almost Hamilton path $P_{r,i}$ and connect one end of $P_{r,1}$ to $P_1$ and one end of $P_{r,2}$ to $P_{r-1}$ so that there are linearly many choices for the other ends of $P_{r,1}$ and $P_{r,2}$.
+Move all the unused vertices from $V'_{r,1}\cup V'_{r,2}$ to $V'_{r,3}$ and again perform the restricted rotation-extension algorithm on $G_{r,3}$ to ensure that for all $Q\in\cQ$, the current path either contains $Q$ or is vertex disjoint from $Q$ and build $P_{r,3}$ using the remaining vertices.
+Finally place $P_{r,3}$ in between $P_{r,1}$ and $P_{r,2}$ to complete the Hamilton cycle. \end{enumerate}